bakert/nord-light/README.md

 See: https://www.nordtheme.com/

 I like my terminal to change theme when I ssh into another machine.
 I have been using Solarized Light and Solarized Dark to facilitate this for some time.
-But now I have gotten hooked on Nord which as no light version.
+But now I have gotten hooked on Nord which has no light version.

 There are notes about a "bright ambiance" version of the theme in the core docs - https://www.nordtheme.com/docs/colors-and-palettes - but no actual themes available.